-Students who take a class for credit must complete all assigned work in a timely manner and will be assigned a grade for the course.
+Students who take a class for credit must complete all assigned work in a timely manner, according to the instructions of the course syllabus, and will be assigned a grade for the course.

 All course assignments are due the last day of the term's final examinations, unless required earlier by the professor.
-Work turned in after the semester deadline is penalized by one grade for every two days that the work is overdue.

 Assignments turned in late during the semester will be penalized according to the stipulations that professors set out in their syllabi.
 Students are advised to read each course syllabus carefully.

-Students who face a serious illness, death in the family, family crisis, or other unexpected and compromising event that will prevent them from turning in their coursework on time should speak with their professor about an official incomplete grade AND complete an Incomplete Grade Request Form if they will need time after the term to complete their coursework.
-This form can be found on MyCTS in the Registrar section.
-This request for an Incomplete must be submitted before the last day of the term.
+Students who face a serious illness, death in the family, family crisis, or other unexpected and severely compromising event that will prevent them from turning in their coursework on time should speak with their professor about an official incomplete grade.
+Official incompletes allow the student to have up to five weeks after the last day of the term to complete their course requirements.
+To request an official incomplete, students should complete an Incomplete Grade

+Request Form, which can be found on MyCTS in the Registrar section.
+A request for an Incomplete must be submitted no later than the last day of the term.
+See "Incompletes" in this handbook for more information.